java-wanted/jupik/09-stream/STREAM.md

 Print three oldest users.
 If so, the limit operation could be used on the stream ordered by the age with the sorted operator.

+Solve the following user replace problem:

+- Let there are users, meaning the name and age properties

+- Order users by their names in the acceding order lexically

+- Leave only the users that are older 40 years

+- Leave only the first three of hers

+- Replace users with her names

+- Print the resulting strings onto the terminal